 So you wanna make binaural beats?
 There have been only a handful of plugins specializing in binaural beat-making and no single plugin has really done it in an exceptional way.
 Forget all of the plugins you thought you needed.
 You can easily make binaural beats with almost any synthesizer in any DAW.
-This tutorial shows you how to make binaural beats using a synthesizer, and is applicable to any synth with basic settings.
+This tutorial will show you how.

 What is a Binaural Beat?